 How to Get Rid of White Fruit Flies – Where are They Found?

-Since they can’t survive in cold climates, you can spot whiteflies in winter among greenhouse environments or indoor plants.
+Since they can’t survive in cold climates, you can spot whiteflies in winter among greenhouse environments ripe fruit or indoor plants.
 They’re mostly seen in mid-to-late summer when the weather is warm and humid.

 They could also become seasonal outdoor garden pests if they’re brought from an infested greenhouse.
 It’s best to inspect any plants before taking them home!